-Table 6-19 Issues, possible causes, , and fixes ------------------- -------------------------- -------------
+Table 7-19 Issues, possible causes, and fixes ------------------- -------------------------- -----------

-Procedures Possible causes It is often difficult to troubleshoot an intermittent issue.
-Possible causes include: Power-related issue: defective or insufficient power sources, poor connection.
+Items Procedures Symptoms Possible causes Shutdown during startup It is often difficult to troubleshoot an intermittent issue.
+Possible causes include: Shutdown during operation Power-related issue: defective or insufficient power sources, poor connection.
 OS Custom Setting: Energy Saver (Power Management).
 Thermal-related issue: thermal sensors reach limits.
 Hardware related issue, voltage, out-of-range current, electrical short.

 Items Procedures Troubleshooting steps 1.
 Update BIOS and drivers.
-(4. Update BIOS and drivers on page 75) 2.
+(4. Update BIOS and drivers on page 78) 2.
 Perform hard reset (8.
-Hard reset on page 81) 3.
+Hard reset on page 84) 3.
 Perform soft reset (9.
-Soft reset (Default Settings) on page 82) Power-related issue Verify functionality of AC adapter alone.
+Soft reset (Default Settings) on page 85) Power-related issue Verify functionality of AC adapter alone.
 If it does not work, test with a verified working adapter.
 2. Verify battery alone.
 Verify that battery is not depleted.
 Test battery using HP PC Hardware Diagnostics (UEFI) tool.
 3. Verify connection of power button and cable.
 OS custom settings 1.
 Advise users to reset power options and close all applications that are not in use, including applications in the background.
 2. Test with a confirmed working operating system to isolate custom settings by users or any conflicting applications that cause shutdown.
-The following steps are f or authorized providers or technicians.
+The following steps are for authorized providers or technicians.
 Thermal-related issue 1.
 Verify thermal condition: a.
 Test fan using HP PC Hardware Diagnostics (UEFI) tool (6.
-HP Hardware Diagnostics and Tools on page 75) b.
+HP Hardware Diagnostics and Tools on page 78) b.
 Check fan and connection.
 Reseat fan cable. c.
 Be sure that no obstructions or dust are in heat sink fan, fin, or vent. d.
 Test with a verified working fan. e.
 Remove old thermal compound and pads and replace with new compound and pads.
 2. Verify thermal solution: Use Thermal Monitor tool (available only to authorized service providers/ technicians) to perform stress test (processor and GPU) (6.
-HP Hardware Diagnostics and Tools on page 75), and verify that thermal sensors are withir limits after thermal condition is serviced.
+HP Hardware Diagnostics and Tools on page 78), and verify that thermal sensors are within limits after thermal condition is serviced.
 Hardware-related issue Check for any signs of loose connections, bent pins, stray wires, dust, nearly faulty parts (bulging/leaking capacitor).
 2. Verify that lights are solid.
-3. If shutdown is reproducible, test essential hardware configuration: If no issue with hardware configuration, reinstall one nonessential componer at a time to determine faulty hardware. b.
-If issue persists, replace essential hardware with a confirmed working part,
+3. If shutdown is reproducible, test essential hardware configuration: a.
+If no issue with hardware configuration, reinstall one nonessential componen at a time to determine faulty hardware. b.
+If issue persists, replace essential hardware with a confirmed working part, one at a time.
+If the computer does not boot, replace system board.